 "LEIGHTON, a parish in the Wellington division of the hundred of South Bradford, county Salop, 6 miles S.W. of Wellington, its post town, and 3 N. of Much Wenlock.
 The village, which is small, is situated on the river Severn, and on the Shrewsbury and Worcester turnpike road.
 The Wrekin Hill, a trap rock rising to the height of 1,320 feet, and commanding an extensive prospect, lies on the N.E. border of the parish.
 The living is a vicarage* in the diocese of Lichfield, value £218.
 The church, dedicated to St. Mary, is a brick structure, with a wooden tower containing three bells.
 The interior of the church contains several fine tablets.
 The parochial charities produce about £12 6s. per annum.
 Robert Gardner, Esq., is lord of the manor."[Transcribed from The National Gazetteer of Great Britain and Ireland 1868 by Colin Hinson ©2015]

+You can see the administrative areas in which Leighton has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference SJ612054 (Lat/Lon: 52.644941, -2.574879), Leighton which are provided by:

 - OldMaps (Old Ordnance Survey maps.)